-- 410 A future highly-renewable electricity system will be governed by weather conditions.
+A future highly renewable electricity system will be governed by weather conditions.
 If mankind fails to reduce carbon emissions fast, climate change will impede the operation of a wind-driven system in Europe.
-This conclusion is based on three separate lines of evidence. - A coarse-scale electricity model fed with EURO-CORDEX climate data shows robust increases of backup needs energy. - Spatial correlations in wind timeseries in EURO-CORDEX data across Central Europe are found to increase.
+This conclusion is based on three separate lines of evidence.

+- 1. A coarse-scale electricity model fed with EURO-CORDEX climate data shows robust increases in backup energy. - Spatial correlations in wind time series in EURO-CORDEX data across central Europe are found to increase.
 Countries are thus more likely to experience generation shortfall simultaneously. - 3.
-Building upon a statistical-dynamical downscaling technique and a 22-member CMIP5 ensemble we find a likely increase of Circulation Weather Types with low f-parameters.
+Building upon a statistical-dynamical downscaling technique and a 22-member CMIP5 ensemble we find a likely increase in circulation weather types with low f parameters values.
 They are associated with low Europe-wide wind generation.

 It has to be stressed that results are for the end of the 21st century and based on a strong climate change scenario (RCP8.5).
 They should be thought of as a sensitivity test.
-Moreover, While the increases of backup energy are robust yet, they are also restricted to relative increases of 87% (cf. Fig. 2).
-A fully-renewable electricity system will hence not become unfeasible due to catastrophic changes.
+While the increases of backup energy are robust, they are also restricted to relative increases of 7% (see Fig. 2).
+A fully renewable electricity system will hence not become unfeasible due to catastrophic changes.

 In the emerging field of linking energy and climate research, many additional questions are to be addressed in order to deliver a more holistic assessment.
 We simulated a wind-driven electricity system and performed a control simulation with a fixed share of PV.
-Timeseries for the latter were taken from a validated dataset based on reanalysis data (Pfenninger and Staffell, 2016).
+Time series for the latter were taken from a validated data set based on reanalysis data (Pfenninger and Staffell, 2016).
 Ideally, future works would assess the combined effects of climate change on wind and solar generation.
 They could also include concentrated solar power since this technology bears advantages for system integration (Pfenninger et al., 2014).
-Load-shifting, sector-coupling and storage are further key words for more detailed assessments.
+Load shifting, sector coupling and storage are further topics for more detailed assessments.